Aprexis/training/source/sections/sections-of-HIPAA/security-rule.md

 Beyond the three areas above, there are a few miscellaneous requirements in the security rule.
 Those additional requirements relate to signing business associate agreements and having policies to, well, manage your policies.

 That's a very high, high-level overview of the Security Rule.
-You can see pretty detailed information about the Security Rule, and how Catalyze addresses the different specifications, on [our HIPAA page](https://hipaa.catalyze.io/).
+You can see pretty detailed information about the Security Rule, and how Datica addresses the different specifications, on [our HIPAA page](https://hipaa.datica.com/).